Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 Arjun is a Software Architect. he is very involved person to software architect. he was experience in 8 year as a software architect.
 This role involves designing software systems, including determining technical requirements, selecting appropriate technologies, and creating high-level architecture designs.

 A software architect is a senior-level professional who plays a pivotal role in the design and development of software systems.
 They are responsible for creating high-level architectural designs that guide the implementation of complex software solutions, ensuring that they meet business requirements, technical specifications, and industry standards.
-Software architects possess a deep understanding of various programming languages, development frameworks, and system architectures, allowing them to make informed decisions about technology selection, system design, and software development methodologies.
+Software architects leverage their expertise in programming languages, frameworks, and system architectures to make informed decisions on technology, design, and development methodologies.

-1. What is your experience in designing software systems for scalability?
+1. What experience exists in designing software systems for scalability?

 Ans: